• Skip to primary navigation

 If you don’t need to, don’t take a pirate taxi

 I am Costa Rican and I always try to avoid non-official taxis.
 Wherever you go in Costa Rica you can find a line of cabs next to the bus stations, parks, restaurants and they will come to you saying, “taxi, need a taxi?”
-These are drivers who are not official taxis or have the taxi medallion license to offer these services.
+These are drivers who are not official taxis and they do not have the taxi medallion license to offer these services.
 They are just simply normal people with their own personal cars.

 taxis in costa rica pirate taxis